Constance Fisher: First incident

 On March 8, 1954, Carl returned home from work, but found that the door had been locked.
 Worried that something was off, he contacted Dr. Richard Chasse, the physician who had been treating his wife for recent bouts of depression, and the men broke down the door.
-Carl then went inside and went to the bedroom, where he saw Daniel and Deborah tucked in their beds, appearing to be asleep.
+Carl then went inside and went to the bedroom, where he saw the corpses of Daniel and Deborah tucked in their beds, at first appearing to be asleep.
 He then stepped into the bathroom, where he found that his eldest son Richard had been drowned in the bathtub.

 Panicked and unable to find his wife, he quickly contacted the authorities, who rushed to the crime scene.
-A search of the house led to the officers finding Constance hidden under a bed, having been rendered unconscious from a failed suicide attempt by drinking a bottle of liquid shampoo.
+A search of the house led to the officers finding Constance hidden under a bed, having been rendered unconscious from a suicide attempt by drinking a bottle of liquid shampoo.
 A suicide note written by her was located, with Constance explaining that she had drowned the children to "save them from evil" and that God had ordered her to do so.